Carberry Tower: History

 William Elphinstone, 15th Lord Elphinstone, succeeded to the estate in 1861 and it was he who was largely responsible for the complete redesign of the estate.
 The arboretum, for cultivating plants, was started during his tenure.
-His son, Sydney Herbert, 16th Lord Elphinstone, married Lady Mary Bowes-Lyon, sister of Queen Elizabeth, the Queen Mother.
+His son, Sydney Herbert, 16th Lord Elphinstone, married Lady Mary Bowes-Lyon, sister of Queen Elizabeth the Queen Mother.
 The young Elizabeth visited her sister and helped at the Red Cross bazaar held at Carberry Tower in 1915.

 The couple made great improvements to both house and estate, particularly the laying-out of the formal garden in 1911.
 Specimen trees and many other varieties of plants were planted in the park.
+The modern laundry facilities were featured in Country Life in 1913.
 Sydney Elphinstone died in 1955 and his wife, Lady Mary, died six years later in 1961.
 Lady Mary bequeathed the tower to the Church of Scotland.
 The church used the tower as a conference centre where they built an annexe and a chapel in the park.
 Much of the estate was sold in small parcels, though most of it is in the ownership of the Buccleuch Estate.

 In 2004, the tower was sold to the Gartmore House charitable trust, and in 2008 it underwent major refurbishment.

 In April 2011 the property was acquired by Clarenco LLP who trade under the brand AmaZing Venues.
 After undergoing an extensive multimillion-pound refurbishment, Carberry Tower is now run as a wedding and events venue and hotel.

 In June 2015 Carberry Tower was put up for sale by AmaZing Ventures for £3 Million and sold to Kingsland Estate Ltd.